magento/pagebuilder-docs/docs/styling/override-pagebuilder-styles-modules.md

 ### Step 5: Add a `_module.less` file

 The `_module.less` file is the only **required** file and must be added directly to the `adminhtml/web/css/source` directory.
-Magento uses this file to add your content type's admin styles to the `pub/static/adminhtml` output, where they can override the default content-type styles.
+Magento uses this file to add your content type's Admin styles to the `pub/static/adminhtml` output, where they can override the default content-type styles.
 Like the `_import.less` files, it's a best practice for your `_module.less` file to contain only `@import` statements.
 Technically, you could put all your CSS directly in `_module.less`, but that could quickly become a mess.
 Using best practices, our `_module.less` files in these examples would look like this:

 ```scss
 // Extension module